 Given the welcome changes happening in our modern world now, I also like the fact she was once part of the World Campaign Against Male Domination and how she’ll lead an all-female team.
 Forward thinking for the day, it actually reads as quite topical now.

 This is in contrast to all the lovely 80s futuristic spaceships and cityscapes.
 Think of the best sci-fi movies from that time and the kind of visuals they’d portray for future worlds.
 We’ve got shuttles that wouldn’t look out of place in Thunderbirds, self-flying taxis, futuristic “vid screens” which are clearly chunky CRT TVs with extra bits added on, as well as references to “massage slippers” (no, really), hi-tech shops, light-reactor engines and more.
 All this while at the same time Robo tells Turbo he’s successfully videoed the latest episode of EastEnders.
-It’s all great fun and has a lovely retro feel to it now.
+It’s all great fun and has a lovely retro feel to it.

 While the purpose of the preview is to set up the main story and make people aware of the new comic, with Kitten it feels like those early episodes of Babylon 5 when hints, questions and mysteries abounded, setting up larger stories for the unwitting audience.
 Loner and Joe Alien are introduced although their development is kept for the regular comic.
 Turbo himself comes across as rather self-important to begin with, but given the circumstances this is understandable.
 He does seem to relax a little when around his new seconds-in-command though.

-He has a robotic aid called Robo who appears to be a hybrid between robot and chimp and he can be rather snappy with him, but only because Robo insists on calling him ‘Master’ which irks Turbo.
+He has a robotic aid called Robo who appears to be a hybrid between robot and chimp and Turbo can be rather snappy with him, but only because Robo insists on calling him ‘Master’ which irks Turbo.
 He tells Robo his friends call him Turbo, but his companion has his programming and keeps on using the term.
 It’s clear this back and forth has been going on for quite a while, which explains Turbo’s responses.
 It makes for a unique partnership and one I’m looking forward to more of.

 “I was piling on the pressure, indicating that anything could happen in this story!”Barrie Tomlinson (Editor)